 Satisfaction With Life Scale (SWLS)

 The SWLS (Diener et al., 1985) consists of five items developed to measure satisfaction with life from a holistic perspective and beyond the influence of specific domains such as health and finances.
 Satisfaction with life is thought to be a fundamental component of the construct of subjective well-being (Diener, 1984).
-The SWLS has been largely applied to clinical and non-clinical populations across different cultural contexts (Pavot & Diener, 1993; Whisman & Judd, 2016).
+The SWLS has been widely used in clinical and non-clinical populations in different cultural contexts (Pavot & Diener, 1993; Whisman & Judd, 2016).

 Profile of Mood States (POMS)